Germany: Scholz uneasy over Musk's support for far-right AfD – DW – 01/04/2025

 Germany: Scholz uneasy over Musk's support for far-right AfDJanuary 4, 2025

-Scholz, in an interview to "Stern" magazine published on Saturday, said that while he was not fazed by the US tech billionaire's attacks on him and other German politicians, Musk's endorsement of the far-right party was much more worrying.
+Scholz, in an interview with Stern magazine published on Saturday, said while he was not fazed by the US tech billionaire's attacks on him and other German politicians, Musk's endorsement of the far-right party was much more worrying.

 "Far more concerning than such insults is the fact that Musk supports a partly far-right party like the AfD, which advocates rapprochement with Putin's Russia and seeks to weaken trans-Atlantic relations," the chancellor told the German magazine.